sikessle/alksa/ALKSA/FeatureList.md

 ### WHERE clause

 * Check for existence
-* Logic AND/OR/NOT  ????   (removal of disjunctions, adding of conjunctions with unbound columns)
+* Logic AND/OR/NOT: Removal of disjunctions, adding of conjunctions with unbound columns.
+No CCNF.
 * Comparisons with explicitly stated columns (displayed in select column list) are allowed.
 No checking for subsets comparisons (i.e. col > 1500 instead of col > 1000).
 * Subqueries must match